palvaro/molly/tutorial.md

 The precondition `pre` host in all executions in which some node (who isn't the broadcaster, and who has not crashed) receives a broadcast.
 This captures the precondition of the natural language invariant: "a correct process delivers a message''.

+Let's run it again.
+This time, we will allow message loss for part of the execution, quiescing the faults towards the end to give protocols a chance to recover.
+In particular, while keeping the execution bounded at 5 logical timetsteps (`-t 5`), we quiese at time 3 (`-f 3`):

+     sbt "run-main edu.berkeley.cs.boom.molly.SyncFTChecker -N a,b,c -t 5 -f 3 --prov-diagrams demo.ded"